 Miami newspapers have been filled in recent days with articles about the fight over gay rights raging in Indiana.
 Legislators there passed a religious freedom law that many criticize as protective cover for discrimination against the LGBT community.
 The controversy has caused many Floridians to wonder about the status of LGBT rights here.

-Right now, Equality Florida notes, in much of our state “it is legal to fire someone or deny them access to housing or public accommodations because they are lesbian, gay, bisexual or transgender (LGBT).”
+Equality Florida notes, in much of our state “it is legal to fire someone or deny them access to housing or public accommodations because they are lesbian, gay, bisexual or transgender (LGBT).”
 There are important exceptions to that statement, however, including right here in Miami where we have a human rights ordinance in place.
 However, more recently, there have been significant advancements for the LGBTQ community, allowing them many more rights.
 When it comes to giving them more legal rights, it all comes down to the 2020 electoral candidates and their beliefs on the matter.
 To learn about these candidates that could help this community, it might be worth doing some research to ensure the views of each candidate are understood.
 Hopefully, this community will gain more legal rights to ensure they are treated equally to their colleagues in the workplace.

 Other area jurisdictions have similar ordinances in place as well, Equality Florida says, including the following: